braibant/hash-consing-coq/README.txt

 bdd-reference/ contains the reference implementation of BDDs by Filliâtre, that we use in our benchmarks

 bench_bdd.{ml,v} corresponds to the frontend we used in our benchmarks.
-In order to generate the extracted code, please do "mkdir extracted; coqc bench_bdd.v".
+In order to generate the extracted code, please do "make all" from the root of the repository.
 This will compile and extract the pure-deep, pure-shallow and smart implementations.

 script.ml contains the driver we used to to run our benchmarks.
 Execute it using "ocaml script.ml"